AnilNanavath/AnilNanavath-EmployeePerformanceRating/README.md

 ## Conclusion
 * The organization has a larger male workforce, with a total of 725 males, which constitutes approximately 60% of the employees.
 The female workforce totals 475, making up about 39.6% of the employees.
 * The organization's average age generally falls within the 30-35 age group, where we typically see an increase in attrition rates.
 However, employees in their late 30s tend to stay with the organization longer and make significant contributions to the company's workflow.
+* A group of 194 employees, both male and female, who received a performance rating of 2, were gathered together to discuss ongoing problems and work on team solutions.
+* Low performance ratings are generally observed in the 20s and 30s age group.
+In this age group, performance can often be improved by providing proper training, encouraging employees through promotions, salary hikes, and offering growth opportunities.